 In order to condition students for sparring matches and combat, Kyokushin schools focus a lot of time on rigorous physical exercise.
-According to the American Kyokushin Karate Organization's website, one of the style's commandments states that, "All selfish desires should be roasted in the tempering fires of hard training."
+According to the American Kyokushin Karate Organization's (AKKO) website, one of the style's commandments states that, "All selfish desires should be roasted in the tempering fires of hard training."

-According to the Sosai Masutatsu Oyama website, Kyokushin’s creator said that, “A human life gains luster and strength only when it is polished and tempered."
+According to the Banff Kyokushin Karate website, Oyama said, "A human life gains luster and strength only when it is polished and tempered."
 Kata is a training method for polishing a Kyokushin student's techniques.
 Students must remember and refine each technique of a kata through practice.